 Flexibilité is an expression pedal adaptor module with 10HP that offers a foot-controlled attenuator or attenuverter function.
 The input enables the attenuation of external either audio or CV signals.
 Without an input signal, it outputs 0/+5v in unipolar mode or -5v/+5v in bipolar mode.
-Thanks to a reverse polarity switch, it is compatible with a large range of pedals.
+You can use a large range of pedals thanks to a reverse polarity switch.

 Krach (6HP) is a dead-simple noise generator with white and pink noise onboard.

-Répression (10HP) is a comparator module with CV controlled threshold.
+Lastly, we have Répression (10HP) a comparator module with CV controlled threshold.
 The comparator compares a signal to a threshold (0-8V) and when exceeded it outputs a gate.
-When it’s below the threshold, the inverted out outputs a gate.
+When it’s below the threshold, then the inverted out outputs a gate.
 If an external signal is patched in the Threshold CV input the knob becomes an attenuator.